 How to Protect Yourself

-The California Department of Oversight (DBO) urges consumers and investors to be alert to scams and unlawful activities in the investment and other financial services industry.
+The California Department of Oversight (DBO) urges consumers and investors to be alert to different types of financial scams and unlawful activities in the investment and other financial services industry.

 Loan Modification and Foreclosure Scams